simran-sankhala/CTF-Writeups/Incognito-4.0-CTF-2023/Crypto/Ancient/writeup.md

 ![](../images/crypto01.png)

-finally the png loaded , the image was containing some type of symbol cipher it seemed to me, so after alot of googling i found out its `Old Monk Cipher` . so used its manual page & got the values corresponding to our challenge image
+finally the png loaded , the image was containing some type of symbol cipher it seemed to me, so after alot of googling & the chall title was `Ancient` i found out its `Old Monk Cipher` . so used its manual page & got the values corresponding to our challenge image

 ![](../images/crypto1.png)